Synopsis/synopsis.github.io/index.md

   - excerpt: 'Synopsis is currently under heavy development and in alpha phase.
 Want to know more - [join our slack channel](https://join.slack.com/t/synopsis-discuss/shared_invite/enQtODIzNjg5MzA1MDYwLTg4OGM5ZGMzZTQ3OTBjYTQzZDMyNDY0ZWM3NzFkN2YxZTE5NWI5NWQyMmZjMGE1OGYyZmExMWFlZWVkMDE4ZWQ) for info'

 outro:
-  - excerpt: 'Synopsis is built with love by [Anton Marini](http://vade.info) for the media and technology community, with major support from [Vidvox](http://vidvox.net). <br /><br />If Synopsis is useful to you - please support out project by donating.'
+  - excerpt: 'Synopsis is built with love by [Anton Marini](http://vade.info), with major support from [Vidvox](http://vidvox.net). <br /><br />If Synopsis is useful to you - please support out project by [contributing](contribute).'

 about:
   - image_path: /assets/images/Icon-512.png
     alt: "Synopsis"
     title: "Synopsis"
-    excerpt: "Synopsis is a suite of open source software for computational cinematography - tools that help the creation of visual media.<br /><br /> Synopsis is built to help editors, artists, indie film makers, a/v developers and folks do what they do best - tell stories and build amazing tools.
-Synopsis is not an automation tool - its built for creators, not to replace them."
+    excerpt: "Synopsis is a suite of open source software for computational cinematography - tools that help the creation of visual media.<br /><br />Synopsis is built to help editors, artists, indie film makers, a/v developers and creators do what they do best - tell stories, make experiences and build amazing tools.<br /><br />Synopsis is not an automation tool - its made by creators for creators, not to replace them."

 cinemanet:
   - image_path: /assets/images/CinemaNet-1.png